MichaelCurrin/dev-cheatsheets/cheatsheets/jekyll/plugins/standard.md

 		title="Dev Cheatsheets" /><script>
 	```

+See the generated feed on this site - [feed.xml](https://michaelcurrin.github.io/dev-cheatsheets/feed.xml).

 ### SEO tag

 - Repo: [jekyll-seo-tag](https://github.com/jekyll/jekyll-seo-tag)
 - This adds metadata for search engines to use, including `title`, `meta` and a canonical tag.
 If you use this plugin, you don't need to set `title` yourself or in a theme layout (as you'd duplicate the tag).
-- Use in your `head` tag.
+- Add to your `head` HTML tag such as in `_layouts/default.html`.
 	```liquid
 	{% seo %}
 	```
-- See _advanced usage_ in the docs for setting authors and image OG data.
+- See the _advanced usage_ in the docs for setting authors and image OG data.

 Sample from [michaelcurrin.github.io/dev-cheatsheets](https://michaelcurrin.github.io/dev-cheatsheets/):